felicianotech/hyperparticle.github.io/_pending/2017-05-31-bivalence.md

 ---
 layout: post
+title: >-
-title: 'The Principle of Bivalence: Are There Only Two Truth Values?'
+  The Principle of Bivalence: Are There Only Two Truth Values?
 ---

 # **Work In Progress!**